neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 | Pin pitch | 1.25984 |
 | Height | 300 |

-Heat is produced in the pellet region and is transferred by radiation and conduction across the pellet-clad gap to the cladding.
 A total core power of 3000 MWth is assumed uniformly distributed among 273 fuel bundles, each with 17$\times$17 pins (neglecting the effect of guide tubes on the average pin power).
 The tallies from OpenMC will therefore be normalized according to a pin-wise power of